-Using consistent and limited typefaces that complement the wordmark helps create continuity in all university publications.
+Using consistent and limited typefaces helps create continuity in all university publications.

 While many typefaces (fonts) may be used for artistic design elements, the following fonts are recommended for primary identification of the university: